billyeo/LoL-Map-Checker/README.md

 To run multi-map button.
 Click the button and wait several seconds for the api calls to register.
 Then select the MultiMap tab next to Summary (above the match history).

+There is a sample output folder with snapshots called 'Example output'.
+It contains images of the main page, as well as multiple graphs that are displayed when you enter a summoner name.